 Third, no more rules.

 On this page is my list of libraries, when I visited, and the Instagram link.
 The link in the name of the library will take you to their website.
-I’m currently up to 43 (officially).
+I’m currently up to 55 (officially), having traveled over 2,050 miles.